jjfiv/searchie-extraction/README.md

 # searchie-extraction
-Feature-Extraction code for "Named Entity Recognition with Extremely Limited Data" from the LND4IR workshop.
+Feature-Extraction code for ["Named Entity Recognition with Extremely Limited Data"](https://arxiv.org/abs/1806.04411) from the LND4IR workshop.

+## The paper

+Find the paper on [ArXiv/1806.04411](https://arxiv.org/abs/1806.04411).

 ## Building the code